Moving to Argentina Guide

 Internal flights are possible if you are planning to travel extensively within the country, where trains or cars would likely be an unrealistic proposition.

-Treatment at private healthcare facilities will of course incur costs and for this reason expat visitors and travellers alike are strongly encouraged to take out comprehensive health insurance before travel.
+Treatment at private healthcare facilities will, of course, incur costs and for this reason, expat visitors and travellers alike are strongly encouraged to take out comprehensive health insurance or international travel insurance before travel.

 The official currency in Argentina is the Peso.
 That said, US dollars are increasingly popular.
 In recent years an increasing number of expats have found that when renting a property in Argentina they are expected to pay their rent in cash, in US dollars.